-African clothing designer, Shingai Nyagweta, started the children’s clothing brand, KuNa in 2009.
+Designer Shingai Nyagweta, started the children’s clothing brand, KuNa in 2009.
 Coming from a very clever family, of very brainy business people, Shingai wanted to add colour and fun into her everyday lifestyle.
-She started off designing clothes for her sisters and parents, who although they loved them, found them to be a bit too playful for the corporate environment they worked in.
+She started off designing clothes for her sisters and parents, who although they loved them, found them to be a bit too playful for the corporate environment they worked in

 However, the range did catch the eye of her discerning, 6-year-old niece, Kunashe.
 They spent school holidays curled up on the couch eating vanilla biscuits, and designing their hearts out.
 Shingai provided the fabrics, the know-how and the technical excellence, while Kunashe provided an eye for detail and a love of colour and African prints.
 Together, they conceived the brand that is KuNa today.
 “Children’s clothing that is bright and bold, with an African twist.

-We are a zero waste factory.
+- We strive to be a zero waste factory.
 This is hugely important to us.

 We LOVE what we do.
 We ADORE what we make.
 We live and breath the KuNa Magic.
 (I’d say we eat it too, but that would be a lie.
 We quite like chocolate cake…)